Siteimprove/alfa/.changeset/target-size-composite-containers.md

 "@siteimprove/alfa-rules": patch
 ---

-**Fixed:** Target size checks no longer report menu containers as pointer targets when their child menu items are the actual targets.
+**Fixed:** Target size checks (SIA-R111, SIA-R113) no longer report non-clickable composite widget containers as pointer targets when their child widgets are the actual targets.